Creating Better Health Care Connections

 - Models for Short Term, More Intensive Health Care for Aged Care Recipients

 - Aged Care Multidisciplinary Care Coordination and Advisory Services.

 Models for Short Term, More Intensive Health Care for Aged Care Recipients

 The Models for Short Term, More Intensive Health Care for Aged Care Recipients Program (the Program) provided seed funding to aged care providers to develop innovative models of health care services for aged care recipients.
 The Program aimed to:

 - develop better connections between existing health and aged care services

 - improve access to primary, acute, subacute and allied health care for aged care recipients.

-The Aged Care Multidisciplinary Care Coordination and Advisory Services trial (the trial) aims to improve access to primary and complex healthcare for older Australians who would benefit from coordinated care provided by multidisciplinary teams of health professionals.
+The Aged Care Multidisciplinary Care Coordination and Advisory Services Program (the BHCC Program) aims to improve access to primary and complex healthcare for older Australians who would benefit from coordinated care provided by multidisciplinary teams of health professionals.

-- General Practitioner (GP) consultations delivered by video conferencing to aged care recipients in participating aged care homes.
+- a pilot of General Practitioner (GP) consultations delivered by video conferencing to aged care recipients in participating aged care homes.
 The ACCs also helped to pilot the GP video-consultations.

-The trial was initially funded through the Medicare Locals (ML) Network with eight of the nine trial sites being established by MLs and the ninth by an aged care service provider, Feros Care Ltd. Primary Health Networks (PHNs) have since replaced Medicare Locals in eight trial sites with Feros Care remaining a participant in the trial.
+The BHCC Program was initially funded through the Medicare Locals (ML) Network with eight of the nine sites being established by MLs and the ninth by an aged care service provider, Feros Care Ltd. In mid-2015, Primary Health Networks (PHNs) replaced Medicare Locals in eight sites with Feros Care remaining a participant in the BHCC Program.
 Participating PHNs are listed below.